 Risk & Protective Factors for Discontinuity in Public Adoption and Guardianship

-To understand existing information on discontinuity in adoption, the QIC-AG at the University of Texas at Austin completed a literature review to provide information to its partnering sites and the general public.
-The purpose of this literature review was to understand the risk factors that lead to post-permanency instability, also termed discontinuity, in adoption and guardianship to guide current and future interventions for families formed by adoption and guardianship.
+To understand existing information on discontinuity in adoption, the TXICFW researchers completed a literature review to provide information to its partnering sites and the general public.
+The new literature review offers QIC-AG partnering sites and the general public an overview of existing information on discontinuity in adoption.
+The review seeks to understand the risk factors that lead to post-permanency instability, also termed discontinuity, in adoption and guardianship.
+This will help guide current and future interventions for families formed by adoption and guardianship.